Entire home

 Bridgnorth

 Bridgnorth is home to this holiday home.
-Daniels Mill and Bridgnorth Station are local landmarks, and some of the area's attractions include Rays Farm Country Matters and Clee Hills.
-Highley Station Visitor Centre and Ludlow Food Centre are also worth visiting.
+Northgate and Daniels Mill are local landmarks, and some of the area's attractions include Severn Valley Railway Bridgnorth Station and Rays Farm Country Matters.
+Clee Hills and Highley Station Visitor Centre are also worth visiting.

 Neenton